Creating a Productivity Ninja Culture in the Workplace

 3. Do we engage in robust communication?

-We might compare this with the type of organization where robust communication and clarity of purpose really matters – a construction crew or an infantry platoon.
+We might compare this with the type of organisation where robust communication and clarity of purpose really matters – a construction crew, or an infantry platoon.
 Places where failure to perform means that someone gets hurt, or gets killed.
 These are “crews”, not “teams”.
 There is nowhere to hide.
 You can either do the task or you can’t, and no amount of corporate-speak will hide the fact.
-The best organizations we work with feel like task-focused crews, rather than teams.
+The best organisations we work with feel like task-focused crews, rather than teams.

 If you want to turn your people into a crew, or even better, a Productivity Ninja crew – again, we can help.

 Matthew is Think Productive UK’s Productivity Ninja for London and the South East of England.

 constantly being “busy“?

 on the trend of “being busy” and